Testosterone is the most important sex hormone in men, and key to healthy sexual, physical, and emotional function.

 Testosterone Therapy may have some side effects, such as rash, itching, irritation (at the location where the testosterone is applied), acne, shrinkage of testicles, larger breasts, blood clots, sleeping problems, increased sleep apnea, and increased risk of heart attack or stroke.

-There’s also some scientific evidence that Testosterone Therapy can worsen Benign Prostatic Hyperplasia (BPH) or can stimulate prostate cancer.
+There’s also some scientific evidence that TRT can worsen Benign Prostatic Hyperplasia (BPH) or can stimulate prostate cancer.